EudyContreras/Chronox.NetCore/README.md

 ## Contact: ##

-If any questions regarding this program fell free to reach me at my [Email](EudyContrerasRosario@gmail.com)
+If you have any questions regarding this program feel free to reach me at my [Email](EudyContrerasRosario@gmail.com)